 Even before the calls for a nation-state, the idea of an Indian nation was forming in the heads of these British-educated elites.
-At the same time, the Indian National Congress illustrates the use of the tools that were provided by the British, including the language in which the Congress is held.
-And, they demonstrated their education in Western and political theory; their language of self-determination of a nation having the right to control its destiny came right out of Western political theory.
+At the same time, the Indian National Congress illustrates the use of the tools that were provided by the British, including the language in which the Congress was held.
+They demonstrated their education in Western and political theory: Using the language of self-determination, the idea of a nation having the right to control its destiny came right out of Western political theory.
 In basic terms, the demand was that the British should apply their own free laws to India.

 The Case of Religion

 Already, from the 1820s and 1830s, there was a popular revival of Hinduism and a general sense in the Hindu culture of pride in India’s religious traditions.
-In other words, you find the beginning of the kind of rhetoric that proclaimed that India had a spiritual superiority to the West.
-In a sense, they were proclaiming not the superiority of Western values but of Indian values.
+There was the beginning of the kind of rhetoric that proclaimed that India had a spiritual superiority to the West.
+In a sense, they were proclaiming not the superiority of Western values but Indian values.

 This was the tone of India’s great Nobel laureate poet, Tagore, who received the Nobel Prize in 1913.
-This religious revival was not direct political resistance to the British, nor was it in the 1820s and 1830s a kind religious nationalism.
-What was important was that when a nationalist movement later forms, this kind of religious indigenous culture was something that could be drawn on and pulled into nationalism.
+This religious revival was not direct political resistance to the British, nor was it in the 1820s and 1830s a kind of religious nationalism.
+What was important was that when a nationalist movement later formed, this religious indigenous culture was drawn on and pulled into nationalism.
 It became one of the few indigenous sources of common identity that could be mobilized.

 Furthermore, it was an identity that could appeal to the illiterate masses, the people who were not educated in Western schools, who didn’t speak English, and who didn’t have the language of Western political values.
-In 1949, 88 percent of the Indian population was illiterate.
-So, religion was a type of resistance that the illiterate masses could participate in.
+In 1949, 88% of the Indian population was illiterate.
+Religion was a type of resistance that the illiterate masses could participate in.